AWM 2021 Student Chapter Awards

-AWM sponsored its annual Student Chapter Awards.
-Awards were given in four categories: scientific excellence, professional development, fundraising/sustainability and community outreach.
-We thank all who participated in this year’s competition for the attention to their proposals and congratulate them on the strength of the activities they are pursuing to create a productive environments for women in mathematics.
-The four chapter winners were recognized at MathFest, July 31 – August 3 in Cincinnati, Ohio.
+AWM sponsored its annual Student Chapter Awards, with awards given in four categories: community outreach, fundraising/sustainability, professional development, and scientific excellence.
+We thank all who participated in this year’s competition for the attention to their proposals and congratulate them on the strength of the activities they are pursuing to create productive environments for women in mathematics.
+Mathfest was held virtually this year, so the chapter winners were recognized at the annual Student Chapters Virtual Meeting in Fall 2021.

 Winner of the Community Outreach Category

 The AWM Student Chapter at Kutztown University of Pennsylvania is receiving this award for its outstanding engagement with the local and mathematics community.
 Since 2017, the chapter has organized an annual High School Mathematics Day for Girls in January.
 Each year, the event attracts 50-80 middle and high school girls interested in STEM fields and includes lectures, breakout sessions, panels, and a group mathematics-related activity.
 The chapter has recently taken an active role in advocating for women in male-dominated fields, through its collaborations with other organizations, and participation in events such as Women’s Empowerment Day for students, faculty and staff, and the Beyond Pink-Collar Jobs which focused on women preparing to enter men-dominated fields.
 Most notably, the chapter hosted the AWM Virtual Lecture Series, featuring women speakers holding academic or industrial positions who spoke on such topics as abstract algebra, financial mathematics, and epidemiology.
 These 14 lectures were made widely available outside of the institution and had a lasting impact in connecting people in a larger mathematics community and fostering collaborative opportunities.